 Instagram offers no shortage of adventure inspiration, but what if you crave something bigger, badder, bolder?
 No matter how much adrenaline you need to get out of bed in the morning, these 12 bucket-list-worthy experiences are guaranteed to do the trick.
 Just remember: Pics or it didn’t happen.

 It’s one thing to pop off a few rounds at the local shooting range.
 It’s another matter entirely to strap into an open-door military helicopter and shoot up the Mojave Desert with a belt-fed M249 Saw light machine gun.
 The aptly named Gunship Helicopters is the only outfit in (Where else?)
-Las Vegas that promises guests this once-in-a-lifetime experience.
+Las Vegas that promises guests this once-in-a-lifetime, bucket-list-worthy experience.
 From the skies over their 71-acre compound outside the city, customers can practice aerial assaults on steel targets, wrecked airplanes, and even zombies.
 The range is also one of a select few to offer the legendary Barrett 50-cal sniper rifle with 800-plus-yard ground targets.

 While you’re in Vegas, why not drive a world-class supercar?
 Located just 15 minutes off The Strip, Exotics Racing rents more than 60 of the most exotic street-legal racecars on the planet.
 The stable includes “ordinary” models from Mercedes-Benz and Nissan, exotics by Ferrari and Audi, a McLaren, and even a legit racecar.
 All are bookable by the lap, and multicar packages are available for those who can’t pick just one.
 If a few laps aren’t enough, the company also offers full-fledged, multi-day racing schools.

 Few things test your tolerance of high-g maneuvers like taking a ride in a vintage biplane.
 For some, however, that just isn’t enough life-threatening fun.
 Enter: wing walking.
 The “sport” (We’re using that term very liberally) has been around for nearly a century and involves flyers tethering themselves to the upper wing of a vintage biplane.
 Once strapped in, they’re taken on a 15-minute flight that includes intense aerial acrobatics, barrel rolls, and ground fly-bys.
-The grand finale is a 140-mph, death-defying dive straight down.
+The grand finale is a 140-mph, death-defying dive, straight down.
 Diapers not included.

 If you’d feel a bit safer inside the plane, perhaps playing fighter pilot for a day is more your speed.
-MiGFlug offers a dozen options for wanna-be fighter pilots to test their skills.
-None, however, is as extreme or expensive as their MiG-29 experience.
+Russian outfitter MiGFlug offers a dozen options for wanna-be fighter pilots to test their skills.
+None, however, is as extreme or expensive as its MiG-29 experience.
 The company’s flagship journey takes budding dogfighters aboard a twin-turbine MiG-29 to brave 45 minutes of loops, rolls, Immelmann-turns, and tail slides.
 The Russian-built fighter pulls a maximum of 9Gs and breaks the sound barrier in the process.
 It culminates with a flight to “the edge of space,” an altitude of more than 13 miles up where passengers can see the curvature of the earth.
 The cost of admission?
 A cool €14,500 (roughly $16,000 USD).

-If flying to the edge of space isn’t enough, Virgin Galactic has you covered.
+If flying just to the edge of space isn’t enough, Virgin Galactic has you covered.
 For decades, the promise of mere mortals visiting space was the stuff of science fiction.
 Now, thanks to billionaire visionaries like Richard Branson and Elon Musk, we’re closer than ever to realizing that dream.
-Commercial space tourism isn’t here just yet, but 2019 might be the year it will finally become a reality.
+Commercial space tourism isn’t here yet, but 2023 might be the year it will finally become a reality.
 To be fair, it will be a very expensive reality.
 Tickets aboard the first Virgin Galactic flights currently top $200,000 (peanuts and pretzels not included).
 But remember, flying from New York to London was once only for the uber-rich.
 As with any high-tech endeavor, that price will drop.
 Even if you can’t yet afford the stratospheric price tag, that doesn’t mean you shouldn’t add “Become a Spaceman” to your Pinterest vision board.

 Skydiving is so safe these days that even your Nana probably has a cool story about “jumping out of a perfectly good airplane.”
 To ratchet up the conversation at your next cocktail party, try skydiving Mount Everest.
 Everest Skydive takes jumpers via helicopter to an altitude of 23,000 feet, just below the summit of the world’s highest peak.
 The fall back to Earth, complete with supplemental oxygen, includes views of the most breathtaking scenery on the planet.
 Landings take place at one of the two highest dropzones in the world: Amadablam Base Camp (15,000 ft) or Syangboche (12,350 ft).
 Survivors join an elite group that includes few other human beings with the video footage to prove it.
-At $22,000, the once-in-a-lifetime solo experience costs as much as a Prius.
-But “skydiving motherf**king Mount Everest” is a whole lot more fun than driving a hybrid.
+At more than $20,000, the once-in-a-lifetime solo experience costs almost as much as a Prius.
+But “skydiving motherf**king Mount Everest” sounds a whole lot more fun than driving a hybrid.

 Wingsuit flying is among the craziest ideas man has ever concocted.
 Because the stakes are so high, students must complete a minimum of 200 skydives before they can even attempt their first wingsuit flight.
 Thereafter, Texas Wingsuit Academy offers a comprehensive course to dive (Get it?) into the sport.
 This includes ground training and a tandem first flight that focuses on safety.
 Students can expect a higher-than-normal launch from 5,000 feet, plus basic piloting and a few 90-degree turns on their first outing.
 The fun stuff — docking, extreme flying, and fancy maneuvers — is taught only after the school’s instructors are convinced you know what you’re doing.